antmicro/rdfm/documentation/source/rdfm_android_device_client.md

 It is possible to change the app's configuration at runtime by simply starting the RDFM app from the drawer and selecting `Settings` from the context menu.

+### Configuration options

+The following configuration options are available:
+- RDFM server URL (`http`/`https` scheme)
-### Update check interval
+- Update check interval (in seconds)

-Currently, the app has a hardcoded update check interval of 4 minutes.
-This will be extended in the future to allow configuring it in a similar way as shown above in the server address case.
+- Maximum amount of concurrent shell sessions (set to `0` to disable reverse shell functionality)

 ## Development